DebianEnjoyer/MediaDownloader/README.md

 Simple open-source application for Windows and Linux.

 Download media as MP3 or MP4 from various platforms (YouTube, TikTok, Instagram Reels, etc.).

-## Features

-- Download media as MP3 or MP4
-- Download single videos or full playlists
+Download single videos or full playlists
-- Playlist toggle — choose whether to download only the selected video or the entire playlist
-- Windows and Linux support

 ## Windows